Thankful Though God Tarries

 Who is your mentor?
 Do you have a mentee?
-Today's guest, Cathy McIntosh from Strengthened by the Word, is thankful for the mentor who God placed in her life at just the right time.
+Cathy McIntosh from Strengthened by the Word remembers what it was like to be without a mentor and is thankful for the mentor God placed in her life at just the right time.

 Do you ever look back at your former self and cringe?